acmbitmesra/DevHack-0.2/README.md

 <h3><b>Some points to consider:</b></h3>
 <ul>
 <li>This is a competitive event, but it’s main motive will always be learning.
-Try to make most out of the tasks given in this events.
+Try to make most out of the tasks given in this event.
 The tasks are given with careful consideration and they will come handy in future for sure.</li><br />

 <li>Although, we have given you the resources to complete the tasks, we also expect you to search for the doubts you encounter on the internet, watch youtube videos for learning stuff, and also read good blogs/articles.</li><br />